William Jones (Canadian sailor)

-William Jones (born March 5, 1995) is a Canadian sailor in the 49er class with partner Evan DePaul.
+William Richard Jones (born March 5, 1995) is a Canadian sailor in the 49er class with partner Evan DePaul.

 Career

 In 2017, Jones and partner Evan DePaul won gold at the World Junior Sailing Championships in the 49er class.

 In March 2021, Jones was named to Canada's 2020 Olympic team with his partner Evan DePaul, by being ranked as the top Canadian boat at the 2020 World Championships.